-If you are by yourself, it might not be the cheapest thing to do, but I was with my boyfriend and we split the costs.
+If you are by yourself, it might not be the cheapest thing to do, but I was with my boyfriend, and we split the costs.
 It is definitely more convenient to do this trip in 2 or 4.

 The Baltics are reasonably priced, but as further north you go, the higher the prices go.

-Gas, food and accommodation all go up in prices the more North you go in the Baltics.
+Gas, food and accommodation all go up in prices the North you go in the Baltics.
 Once you reach Tallinn, you will remember the prices from Vilnius or even Riga and wish you’d had a full tank of gas before entering Estonia.

 Please take this as an approximation and do have extra money saved in case something goes wrong.
-I was lucky to have most of the things working out, and the only inconvenience I had was with a headlight of my car, which needed to be switched in Poland.
+I was lucky to have most of the things working out, and the only inconvenience I had was with the headlight of my car, which needed to be switched in Poland.

 My Baltic road trip starts in Eastern Europe, in Romania

 My Baltics road trip starts actually in Central Eastern Europe, which makes it even longer and more exciting.

 Again, this Eastern European road trip itinerary can be adapted to start from a different city or simply reduced to the Baltics road trip, if that is all you are interested in or you don’t have as much time as I had.